confluentinc/librdkafka/INTRODUCTION.md

 **Available features**

-All the features described in the KIP is available.
+All the features described in the KIP are available.

 - Subscription to one or more topics
 - Rebalance callbacks (see contract changes)